 When studying for most exams there were right and wrong answers (I did a lot of Maths), and right and wrong methods of getting to these answers.
-Our value and efforts had a directly measurable result that could be directly compared to others, and my entire self worth was wrapped up in my postion in that hierarchy.
+Our value and efforts had a directly measurable result that could be directly compared to others, and my entire self worth was wrapped up in my position in that hierarchy.

 After that there were job interviews, with lots of friends going for similar jobs, and people either got jobs (‘happy’) or didn’t (‘sad’), and then there was how much they get paid, yet again more ways for people to measure themselves against others.

-However in improv, and most creative endeavours, there is no right or wrong.
+However in improv, and most creative endeavours, there is NO RIGHT OR WRONG!
 This takes ages to really ‘get’.
 There is no right or wrong, no correct outcome, no limits and no rules.
 The only person that can define what you want to do is you.
 This is scary at first but eventually liberating.
 You can do anything you want.
 What do you want to do on stage or screen?
 Do that.
 What do you find beautiful and fun?
 Do that.
 Nobody else can tell you that.
 Courses and things might offer options but really it’s up to you to then take what you like and do what you love.

 This can be a breakthrough for beginners.
 Sometimes they stop mid game and say they don’t know what to do, but if you ask them what they actually feel like doing, and they do it, genius can come out.
-After years in work or education where there is a mystical correct way of doing everything, and a prescribed sequence of actions to be learnt, to be in a fully open and creative environment can be frightening at first but eventually liberating.
+After years in work or education where there is a mystical correct way of doing many things, and a prescribed sequence of actions to be learnt, so to be in a fully open and creative environment can be frightening at first but eventually liberating.